Colorado Workplace Discrimination Lawyer

 A prevailing employee in a discrimination case may recover substantial damages, including lost back-pay, front pay, compensatory damages for emotional distress, and punitive damages.
 These damages may be subject to statutory caps under Federal law depending on the size of the employer.
 A prevailing employee may also recover attorneys’ fees and costs incurred in prosecuting the action.
 Needless to say, the potential exposure can be significant, if not ruinous for a small to medium sized business.

 Given the high stakes nature of discrimination and/or harassment litigation, it is critical that you have the best possible employment discrimination lawyer in any discrimination or harassment case.
 Baird Quinn’s attorneys have substantial experience representing individuals and businesses before the EEOC and CCRD.
-Our employment attorneys have also successfully represented individuals and employers in employment litigation in Federal and state courts in multiple states.
+Our employment and race discrimination lawyers have also successfully represented individuals and employers in employment litigation in Federal and state courts in multiple states.
 We have obtained large recoveries on behalf of our individual clients, and the outright dismissal of lawsuits against our business clients with an award of litigation costs against the opposing party.

 Baird Quinn’s labor and employment lawyers are available to assist you.
 Please go to the following link to find out more about our Colorado labor and employment lawyers.
-Contact Us

 Covered Employers under Title VII of the Civil Rights Act of 1964